 2. Basil – Ah, the taste of summer.
 Who can resist fresh basil and tomatoes from the garden tossed with olive oil and garlic on a plate full of pasta?
-Dried, it’s wonderful in soups, pasta dishes and chicken.
+Dried, it’s wonderful in soups, pasta dishes, and chicken.

 3. Dill – It’s not just for pickles.
-Try some dill sprinkled on fish, chicken or even in a light cream soup.
+Try some dill sprinkled on fish, chicken, or even in a light cream soup.

 4. Garlic – Nectar of the gods, well, bulb of the gods anyway.
 Garlic has a way of making the most ordinary food gourmet.
 Try sprinkling garlic powder (not garlic salt) into a prepared box of white cheddar macaroni and cheese.
 Surprise!
 It’s pretty good.
 Fresh though, is best.
 Squeeze it from a garlic press into almost anything.
-Don’t use with chocolate though.
+Don’t use it with chocolate though.

 5. Ginger – Sprinkle it in your stir-fry, try it on baked chicken breasts with a little soy sauce and garlic.
 For fun, get it fresh (it’s that alien-looking root mass in the produce department) and freeze it.
 It will keep almost indefinitely when frozen.
-To use, hack off a piece, peel it and grate into your recipe.
+To use, hack off a piece, peel it and grate it into your recipe.

 6. Nutmeg – I love nutmeg.
 If you can find nutmeg nuts and the itty, bitty grater that comes with it, buy it.
 Once you’ve had freshly grated nutmeg, the powdered stuff in the jar is beneath you.
 Obviously an ingredient in baking, it’s also good grated on sauteed squash, green beans, and carrots.